zoltanctoth/ceu-cloud-class/aws.md

 **Use Cases**

-- Applications that have flexible start and end times
+- Applications that have flexible start and end times.
 - Applications that are only feasible at very low compute prices
-- Used for single compute instances to save on costs compared to 9-5 during the week.
+- Used for single compute instances to save on costs.
-- Users with an urgent need for a large amount of additional computing capacity.

 #### Dedicated Hosts

-Physical EC2 server dedicated for your use.
-Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses.
+[Physical EC2 server](https://aws.amazon.com/ec2/dedicated-hosts/) dedicated for your use.
+Physical CPUs, Physical Memory, ..., just like your laptop.
+Dedicated Hosts can help you reduce costs by allowing you to use your existing server-bound software licenses (I.e. licenses where you pay per CPU).
+Dedicated Hosts also help you stay compliant to corporate regulations.

 **Use Cases**